• Skip to primary navigation

 I tried doing a number of things differently in my pitches, one at a time.

-So I played around with the salutation (no difference), I tried sending my pitches on a different time of day or week (no difference), I tried sending two ideas instead of three, putting my bio first, and a ton of other things.
+So I played with the salutation (no difference), I tried sending my pitches on a different time of day or week (no difference), I tried sending two ideas instead of three, putting my bio first, and a ton of other things.
 I got my usual number of rejections, acceptances, and silences.
 None of these things made any considerable difference.

 Except one.
 And it was this: